-These roasted sweet potatoes were inspired by both my Mother’s classic Thanksgiving recipe and an incredible dish I had at Borough in Minneapolis with my sister, brother-in-law, and Greg.
+These maple glazed sweet potatoes were inspired by both my Mother’s classic Thanksgiving recipe and an incredible dish I had at Borough in Minneapolis with my sister, brother-in-law, and Greg.

 - 3 pounds sweet potatoes, scrubbed and cut into 1-inch cubes